artis3n/artis3n.github.io/_drafts/Derbycon-BoA-CTF.md

 > Simple, open the zip.
 Password is numeric.

 This challenge gives you a `ctf.zip` file.
-Having learned my lesson on the previous challenge, I'm going to double check:
+Having learned my lesson on the previous challenge, I'm going to double-check:

 ```bash
 ➜ unzip ctf.zip